antoine-gallix/collective-organization/Collective Ownership Rules.md

 ## Collective decision
 Taking a collective decision can be done in many ways.
 The only rule is that the decision power of one person is proportional to the share owned.
 The following are suggestions on how to take decision and describes parameters that can be tuned by each collective.
 There can be one single way to decide for all kind of decisions, or have different parameters for different kind of decisions, depending of the importance.
 More important decisions could have higher requirements.
+### Synchronous and asynchronous decisions
+Decisions can be taken instantly if they take place in a meeting, or done asynchronously via messages.
+It's a question of balance.
+Meetings are more complex to organize, but then can make decision making faster.
+On the other side asynchronous decision making is more convenient, and leave time for reflexion, but slower.
 ### Proposing a decision
 Anyone from the group can propose a decision.
 It can be during a live meeting or asychronously, via a written communication channel.
 ```